BiosecSFA/datangle/README.md

 ## Data

 The data in this repository could be used as an example to run the different entry points on the GENTANGLE Singularity container.
+In particular, DATANGLE provides:
+1. A fully compatible data directory structure with [GENTANGLE](https://github.com/BiosecSFA/gentangle/wiki),
+2. Example files with [GENTANGLE inputs](https://github.com/BiosecSFA/gentangle/wiki/input), which are very useful as templates for different gene pairs or parameters,
+3. Example files with [GENTANGLE output](https://github.com/BiosecSFA/gentangle/wiki/output) that are useful to learn in advance about the typical results.
+3. All the intermediate files to be able to independently test [any step of the GENTANGLE pipeline](https://github.com/BiosecSFA/gentangle/wiki/Running-the-pipeline) with the Singularity container by using the example entanglement of infA and aroB (these two genes are entangled in [the original CAMEOS paper](https://www.science.org/doi/full/10.1126/science.aav5477)).

-Please visit the [GENTANGLE repository](https://github.com/BiosecSFA/gentangle) and [GENTANGLE wiki](https://github.com/BiosecSFA/gentangle/wiki) for further details and updated documentation on how to use the data in the DATANGLE repository.
+Please see details and documentation on the [DATANGLE wiki page](https://github.com/BiosecSFA/gentangle/wiki/DATANGLE).

 ## Results